 Individual Brainstorming vs Group Brainstorming

 Both individual brainstorming and group brainstorming can be useful during the development of an action plan, but each method works differently and offers unique advantages.
-Understanding what is the purpose of brainstorming during the development of an action plan helps teams choose the right brainstorming style based on the project, goal, and team structure.
+This is important because different brainstorming styles help teams choose the best method based on the project, goal, and team structure.

 Individual brainstorming focuses on personal idea generation before discussing ideas with others, while group brainstorming encourages collaboration and shared problem-solving among multiple participants.